connor-brooks/gptx/README.md

 # TGPT
 *A terminal GPT program*

 TGPT (terminal GPT) is a simple CLI program for interacting with OpenAI's GPT APIs.
-Its goal is to provide a simple building block to integrate LLM into existing workflows, combining the power of LLMs with the UNIX philosophy.
+Its goal is to offer a simple extensible component to act as a building block allowing integration of LLM into existing workflows, scripts and programs.
+For example, a simple shell script combining TGPT, dmenu and xsel could be used to create a quick dictionary lookup or translation tool.

 ## Features
 * REPL mode